Skip to content

 1

-GET /api/v1/al/auln-xxxxx/simplified?x=100&y=hello
+GET /api/v1/al/func-api-xxxxx/s?x=100&y=hello

-GET Standard Form Passing Parameters
+GET Standard Form Parameter Passing

-Since the parameters are actually sent in JSON format, the original types of the parameters are retained, and the function does not need to perform type conversion.
+When passing parameters in the GET standard form, serialize the entire kwargs as JSON and pass it as a URL parameter.
+Since the parameters are actually sent in JSON format, the original types of the parameters are preserved.
+The function does not need to perform type conversion on the parameters.

 Text Only